lexingxie/cmLab/content/post/ai_cars.md

 <!-- s -->
 In this article, we draw a seemingly remote analogy between AI and cars.
 <!-- s -->
-While separated by the software/hardware boundary, AI and cars are complex machinery that have been under rapid development for half a century or more, and is now (or will be) an integral part of our daily lives.
+While separated by the software/hardware boundary, AI and cars are complex machinery that have been under rapid development for half a century or more, and are now (or will be) an integral part of our daily lives.
 <!-- s -->
-We review the development of cars since the 18th century as three concurrently evolving timelines<sup>2</sup> including the core technology, the legislation (and the needs driving it), and peripheral components.
+We review the development of cars since the 18th century as three concurrently evolving timelines including the core technology, the legislation (and the needs driving it), and peripheral components, as illustrated in Figure 1.
 <!-- s -->
-The goal of the historical narrative is to highlight several similarities in the development of cars and AI, including the excitement of how new technology shapes our world and the fear of its danger and negative effects.
+The goal of the historical narrative is to highlight several similarities in the history of cars and recent developments in AI, including the excitement of how new technology shapes our world and the fear of its danger and negative effects.
 <!-- s -->
-The Chinese saying has it that one can use history as a mirror<sup>3</sup>, we hope this analogy will help the community reflect the path for AI and shape what may happen.
+The Chinese saying has it that one can use history as a mirror<sup>4</sup>, we hope this analogy will help the community reflect the path for AI and shape what may happen.
 <!-- s -->

 <!--